ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 ## Modalities

-These modes form two mode axis: the _uniqueness_ of a value is either `unique` or `aliased`, while the _affinity_ of a value is `once` or `many`.
+These modes form two mode axes: the _uniqueness_ of a value is either `unique` or `aliased`, while the _affinity_ of a value is `once` or `many`.
 Similar to [locality](../local/intro.md), uniqueness and affinity are deep properties.
 If a value is at mode `unique` then all of its children are also `unique`.
 If a value